Bike Sizing is a process to determine if a particular bicycle is of a suitable frame size and geometry to accommodate the rider in a position that:

 Approaches to pre-purchase sizing can be as basic as checking for stand over clearance or using the rider’s height to select a bike size, or as sophisticated as using a software powered size cycle to simulate different final fit positions and potential and recommended bike makes, models, components and setups.

-Fit Kit Systems offers and intermediate, measurement based approach that is fast, affordable and effective.
+Fit Kit Systems offers an intermediate, measurement-based approach that is fast, affordable and effective.

 Two Approaches to Sizing